G4-2.jpg

 If beauty is in the eye of the beholder, where does self-worth reside?

-UGLY ME was a multi-media installation that explored the interplay between appearance and self-worth through collage, fashion photography, distorted selfies and spoken prose.
+UGLY ME was a visual-texual-sonic installation that explored the interplay between appearance and self-worth through collage, fashion photography, distorted selfies and spoken prose.
 Readings of twelve original works played as a backdrop to a series of comical personal images and large-scale typographic collage.
 Visitors were encouraged to listen, linger and contribute their own selfies to the investigation.

 Learn more about the project and listen to an interview via Jack Straw Cultural Center.